King0Root-sec/King0Root.github.io/posts/ctf/swampctf2025writeup.md

 ![image](https://github.com/user-attachments/assets/32e32d6b-eee6-4494-8e1c-b35f7c53510a)

-After i unzip the file, there is challenge.js and i Copy and paste the challenge.js to this whitespace <a href="https://www.dcode.fr/whitespace-language"</a>
+After i unzip the file, there is challenge.js and i Copy and paste the challenge.js to this whitespace "https://www.dcode.fr/whitespace-language"</a>